jdrumgoole/gdelttools/README.md

-  --overwrite           Overwrite files when they exist already --download            download zip files from master or local file --metadata            grab meta data files
+  --overwrite           Overwrite files when they exist already --download            download zip files from master or local file --metadata            grab meta data files --filefilter {export,gkg,mentions,all}
+                        download a subset of the data, the default is the export data
+  --last LAST           how many recent days of data to download [365]

+Version: 0.06a
 ```

 To operate first get the master and the update list of event files.